Controlling weeds

 - inform others if they have potential weeds in their gardens.

-Download the Kangaroo Island garden weeds to learn more.
+Reference the Weeds of Kangaroo Island - A Management Guide for Landholders to learn more.

 Weed advice